chocolatey/docs/input/en-us/create/functions/get-environmentvariable.md

 Accept Pipeline Input? | false

 ###  -Scope
-The environemnt variable target scope.
+The environment variable target scope.
 This is `Process`, `User`, or `Machine`.